 Most people associate increased energy with cardiovascular and anaerobic exercise, but did you know that exercise can also help you sleep?
-There are a number of reasons for this.
+There are some reasons for this.
 For one, people that are in better shape have a lower resting heart rate, which means that it’s easier to slow yourself down.
-They also tend to be more relaxed, because your muscles relax more easily when you engage them more fully.
+They also tend to be more relaxed, because your muscles relax more easily when you engage them more thoroughly.
 If you don’t work out, you get tight and tense.
 Exercise also relieves psychological stress, which makes it easier to rest at night.
 You don’t have to work yourself to death.
 Even people that engage in light exercise experience significant benefits, on average, when it comes to sleep.

 Take Soothing, Hot Baths Before Bed to Fall Asleep Easier

 There is scientific evidence that taking a hot bath can improve your ability to sleep more restfully.
-Evidence suggests that baths can promote sleep, because they elevate your core body temperature.
-When you fall asleep, your core body temperature falls modestly, as a result of your body’s metabolism dropping.
-When you get out of the bathtub at night, your body emulates this temperature change, dropping from a slightly higher normal temperature, and your mind responds by putting you in a more relaxed and restful state.
+Evidence suggests that baths can promote sleep because they elevate your core body temperature.
+When you fall asleep, your core body temperature drops modestly, as a result of your body’s metabolism dropping.
+When you get out of the bathtub at night, your body emulates this temperature change, dropping from a slightly higher average temperature, and your mind responds by putting you in a more relaxed and restful state.
 Research shows that individuals that take baths before bed in warm or hot water wake up more fully rested and fall asleep faster, on average.

 Learn Yoga to Sleep Better

-Yoga is related to meditation, but is highly physical with an emphasis on stretching, balance, and stability.
-There has been no clinical research that demonstrates the benefits of yoga, but the mixture of physical and psychological mindfulness and awareness obviously combines the benefits of physical fitness with that of meditation.
-As you get better at yoga you can try more difficult positions, and your body will adapt and become stronger.
+Yoga is related to meditation but is highly physical with an emphasis on stretching, balance, and stability.
+There has been no clinical research that demonstrates the benefits of yoga, but the mixture of physical and psychological mindfulness and awareness combines the benefits of physical fitness with that of meditation.
+As you get better at yoga, you can try more difficult positions, and your body will adapt and become stronger.
 Afterward, the relaxation of both body and mind will make it easier to sleep restfully.